 “BETWEEN A SMILE AND A TEAR” – A TRIBUTE TO TOOTS THIELEMANS

-Who knew that Chaise Lounge bandleader CHARLIE BARNETT is also a classical composer of substance and depth?
-Well, anyone who heard the Chaise Lounge concerts at DC’s Atlas Theater with the Capital City Symphony certainly knows.
-The first half of the program featured the Symphony playing Charlie’s composition The Tarot, and the second half, now available on the live CD Symphony Lounge, featured the sextet doing a dozen of their most popular tunes, backed by the Symphony playing Charlie’s original orchestrations.
-If you have an orchestra in your town, consider a SYMPHONY LOUNGE concert.
+SYMPHONY LOUNGE – Who knew that Chaise Lounge bandleader Charlie Barnett is also a classical composer of substance and depth?
+Well, anyone who heard the Chaise Lounge concerts several years ago at DC’s Atlas Theater with the Capital City Symphony certainly knows.
+The first half of the program featured the Symphony playing Charlie’s composition The Tarot, and the second half, available on the live CD Symphony Lounge, featured the sextet doing a dozen of their most popular tunes, backed by the Symphony playing Charlie’s original orchestrations.
+Now Chaise Lounge has released an equally impressive new CD, Live with the Pan American Symphony Orchestra.
+If you have an orchestra in your town, consider a Symphony Lounge concert.
 This program has something for everyone who likes music, period.

-I’m now also representing the explosive big bands of OLIVER LAKE and ANDREW CYRILLE, as well as Andrew’s duo with saxophonist Bill McHenry, and his quartet with Bill Frisell, Richard Teitelbaum, and Ben Street, touring off the buzz created by NPR’s laudatory reviews of the duo CD Proximity, and the quartet CD Declaration of Musical Independence.
-Andrew’s 21st CENTURY BIG BAND UNLIMITED features his original compositions arranged and orchestrated by Mark Masters of the American Jazz Institute.
-The OLIVER LAKE BIG BAND focuses on Oliver’s arrangements of his own compositions, has two great recordings out, and already has festival concerts lined up next summer in Philly, DC, and New York.
+TRIO 3 – I’m now also representing the explosive big bands of Andrew Cyrille and Oliver Lake.
+Andrew’s 21st Century Big Band Unlimited features his original compositions arranged and orchestrated by Mark Masters of the American Jazz Institute, and the Oliver Lake Big Band, which focuses on Oliver’s arrangements of his own compositions, has two great recordings out and has already played festivals in Pittsburgh, DC, and New York.
 These are two of my favorite big bands working today, and they want to play, so let’s make a deal to get one to your venue this year.
 If you can’t afford to bring the band but have a great local big band, bring Andrew or Oliver and their charts.